Why Do We Keep Shipping Rihanna With Randoms?

-Rihanna just can’t outrun the rumor mill.
-Since making her debut with 2005’s Music of the Sun, the singer’s love life has been at the center of conversation, almost more than her impressive discography and her incredible fashion sense.
-This week, a new rumor about Rihanna surfaced, and it’s nothing new — but it could speak to a larger issue.
+Rihanna just can’t outrun the rumour mill.
+Since making her debut with 2005’s Music of the Sun, the singer’s love life has been at the centre of conversation, almost more than her impressive discography and her incredible fashion sense.
+This week, a new rumour about Rihanna surfaced, and it’s nothing new — but it could speak to a larger issue.

 A news report set social media timelines abuzz when it alleged that Rihanna was no longer a single girl after her recently ending her three-year relationship with billionaire Hassan Jameel.
 The outlet claimed that the singer was dating friend and rapper A$AP Rocky, reporting that a source close to Rihanna had shared that the stars were keeping their romance low-key because of the recency of her split with Jameel.